SilentAssassinMa/Sudoku-Solver/README.md

 ### Usage

-You can simply download the files, and use GNU make, then use the command :
+You can simply download the files, and use GNU make to compile, then you can running the executable as :

     ./solve.exe test.dat